 Many people choose to work with a professional trainer now and at a time when we are becoming an obese society, I see this as a positive effort.
 There has never been a better time to work with instructors who teach Pilates, yoga and other types of exercise that improves mind and body functions.
 There may be times, however, where you develop an episode of low back pain over a weekend and when you visit your personal trainer on Monday, they tell you there are things you can do to help your low back.
 This is something I do not agree with at all.
-Regardless of their competency in instruction, low back pain can be a red flag for a plethora of reasons and obtaining a proper diagnosis is the only way to develop healing strategies.
+Regardless of their competency in instruction, low back pain can be a red flag for a plethora of reasons and obtaining a proper diagnosis from a trusted Tulsa chiropractor is the only way to develop healing strategies.

 Recently I read an article written by Gray Cook, the well-known physical therapist who developed the SFMA exam.
 SFMA stands for Selective Functional Movement & Assessment exam, and this was discussed in one of our prior blog posts as being an exam we utilize in our clinic.
 In his article, he made a bold statement that treatment without diagnosis is impossible.
 I agree completely with his statement and as such, when someone complains to their personal trainer that they are dealing with low back pain, the trainer needs to stop right then and recommend the client be examined by a professional.